mirkobunse/QUnfold.jl/README.md

 ## Experiments

-The `experiments/` directory contains a `Makefile` with which you can run the experiments for our LQ2022 submission *On Multi-Class Extensions of Adjusted Classify and Count*.
+The `experiments/` directory contains a Makefile with which you can run the experiments for our LQ2022 submission *On Multi-Class Extensions of Adjusted Classify and Count*.

 ```
 cd experiments/
-make -n # inspect all steps of our experimentation without running them (dry-run)
+make -f lequa.mk -n # inspect all steps of our experimentation without running them (dry-run)

-make # run all experimentation (CAUTION: computation-heavy)
+make -f lequa.mk # run all experimentation (CAUTION: computation-heavy)
 ```

 We provide a [Docker](https://docs.docker.com/) setup for those who prefer to run the experiments in an isolated environment, and possibly in a computing cluster.